General Trade vs Modern Trade in FMCG: Key Differences, Channels, and Growth Opportunities

 1. What is the primary difference between general trade and modern trade?

 General trade consists of small, independent retailers like kirana stores operating on trust, relationships, and manual processes.
-Modern trade consists of organized chains like supermarkets that use centralized management, technology, and data-driven operations.
+Modern trade consists of organised chains like supermarkets (DMart, Reliance Smart, Spencer’s) that use centralised management, technology, and data-driven operations.

 Not yet.
 General trade still accounts for 70 to 75 percent of FMCG sales in India and remains dominant in rural and semi-urban markets.
-MT is growing faster, but GT’s last-mile reach keeps it essential for most FMCG brands.
+MT is growing faster, but GT’s last-mile reach and credit relationships keep it essential for most FMCG brands.

-In GT, products move through a manufacturer to distributor to wholesaler to retailer chain, with heavy dependence on field sales reps.
-In MT, brands often supply directly from a distribution center to the store, with automated replenishment through centralized logistics systems.
+In GT, products move through a manufacturer → C&F agent → superstockist → distributor → sub-stockist → retailer chain, with heavy dependence on field sales reps.
+In MT, brands often supply directly from a distribution centre to the store, with automated replenishment through centralised logistics systems.

-Qcomm serves the instant-need segment, orders placed when a consumer needs something right now rather than planning ahead.
-It complements GT and MT without replacing them, as its model is limited to urban areas and a narrower product range.
+Qcomm (Blinkit, Zepto, Swiggy Instamart) serves the instant-need segment – orders placed when a consumer needs something right now rather than planning ahead.
+It complements GT and MT without replacing them, as its dark store model is limited to urban areas and a narrower product range.

-Modern trade has higher upfront costs, including listing fees and margin commitments.
+Modern trade has higher upfront costs, including listing fees, slotting allowances, and margin commitments.
 General trade has lower entry costs but higher long-term operational costs because of the complexity of managing thousands of individual distributors and outlets.

 Conclusion: GT, MT, and Qcomm Work Best Together